-What we came up with was so unique that within a few years, some version of it was heard all over America.
+What we came up with was so unique that within a few years, some version of it was heard all over America and probably the world.
 What was so special about KVIL was its jingles, the likes of which Dallas had never heard before, it’s outstanding aggressive air personalities, the locals claimed we overpaid them but seeing as most of them are in the Texas Radio Hall Of Fame, I think not, its promotions, most of which had the whole town buzzing, including one that had the listeners sending us over a quarter million dollars.
 Mostly though, KVIL simply played classy music for the beautiful ladies of Dallas we adored. (to hear our first year as America’s first Adult Contemporary radio station, click on the link at the bottom of the Blog) On air, we treated the lovely ladies of Dallas like they were potential candidates for the Dallas Cowboy Cheerleaders.

 The way we promoted our new creation was by using spectacular billboards that made our on-air staff at KVIL look bigger than life.
 All of our billboards were created in Indianapolis by Norm Wilkens with a great artist named Lotsy.
 Lotsy not only did our boards in Dallas but he also did some award-winning ones for our stations in Indy, Philly, Boston, and Palm Beach.
 However, in Dallas, our first big billboard campaign consisted of one billboard.
 Not to worry though, we placed that billboard right where it would do the most damage, outside the studio window of KLIF so that whenever KLIF’s morning man looked out at the sunrise, what he saw instead was Ron Chapman staring back at him with a shit-eating grin on his face.
 (1st billboard below)